silexlabs/Silex/docs/dev-notes.md

 mobile branch to do
-  silex responsive => regarder dev notes de responsize ?new item in view menu: reset mobile style manage font offset?
+  silex responsive => regarder dev notes de responsize resize with viewport
+  ?new item in view menu: reset mobile style
-  ?? css editor => change only mobile / desktop
-  rename "publish settings" section to "advanced" or something? a button "hide from mobile version" hamburger menu
+    => is it when switch off the "allow mobile" setting? manage font offset? rename "publish settings" section to "advanced" or something? a button "hide from mobile version" guide to customize the menu + propose several "themes" (get styles from http://slicknav.com/)
-    * make the menu out of the pages elements déja commencé => test tout (surtout BCompat)
-    * css in front-end.css

   bugs
     * pages bugs
-    * add margin between elements
+    * add margin between elements => add property?
-    * reorder the dom the first time? + element when is inserted or change container
+    * reorder the dom the first time?
+        + ?reorder the element when is inserted or change container
-    * not possible to add elements in the mobile mode
+    * ?not possible to add elements in the mobile mode
     * prevent-drag in mobile mode
     * resize background => do not double like un non mobile mode
     * fix containers may be smaller than their content